DARIAH-DE/domainwbglist/Readme.md

 Enforce Shibboleth authentication at `/login`.

-Make sure the server can write to `gray.txt`.
+Make sure the server can write to `grey.txt`.

 The following options must be set in `settings_local.py`:
 ````